danderemer/glowstoneci/README.md

 ## Opportunities for Improvement

 1. Automate installation and configuration of Jenkins.
-    * Including (and not limited to) plugin installation, global configuration settings, and LDAP user authentication using an enterprise LDAP solution.
+    * Including plugin installation, global configuration settings, and LDAP user authentication using an enterprise LDAP solution.
-        * Automation to be provided in Ansible (preferably).
+        * Automation/orchestration to be done using Ansible or Puppet.

 2. Implement Jenkins as a scalable microservice.